jojobear2020/Credit_Risk_Analysis/README.md

 ### 1. Naive Random Oversampling

 * The accuracy score of **0.650** is quite low.
 * Overall precision score is 0.99.
-* High risk has extremely low precision of 0.01 and we cannot rely on its results in this particular case.
-* Low risk has a high precision level of 1.0.
 * Recall/sensitivity score is 0.61.
 * **F1 score is 0.75**.